musket-ml/musket_core/musket_docs/docs/classification/index.md

 # Classification training pipeline

+Classification pipeline is a declarative pipeline for single and multi output image classification tasks.
+It can be also used for regression tasks

 ## Reasons to use Classification Pipeline

 Classification Pipeline was developed with a focus of enabling to make fast and